Welcome!

 The contest is open to Canadian and international writers anywhere in the world.

-One winner will receive a prize of CAD $1,250 and publication in the magazine's winter 2023 issue #225.
+One winner will receive a prize of CAD $2,000 and be published in the magazine's summer 2025 issue #235.

 (Please see the contest page on our website for full guidelines and payment info before submitting.)